pbklink/golden-layout/README.md

 * **Popouts** - The coding for this has been completed however testing still needs to be carried out.
 * **Touch Support** - Improvements are required in accessing browser Touch/Drag APIs.
 Also some conceptual aspects of the implementation need to be improved.
 These will be carried out in a future release.
 * **Some API functions** - While most API functions have been ported, not all have been tested.
-The APIs used in the Test Application (both api-test and Angular example) have been tested and are ready for production.
+The APIs used in the Test Application (both demo app and Angular example) have been tested and are ready for production.
 Other API functions should work but please take this warning into account.

 ### Migration